Skip to content

 MatchmakingELO-balanced opponentsRandom

 Early matches use a K-factor of 40 for fast calibration.
 After 10 duels, K drops to 20 for smaller, stabler shifts.
-See our breakdown of the ELO rating system for the math and worked examples.
+See our breakdown of the ELO rating system for the math and worked examples, or our elo-matched matchmaking win-rate data for the live distribution.

 When we analyzed matchmaking data, ELO-matched players produced far more balanced duels than random pairing.
 The system ranks open duels by ELO proximity and topic overlap.
 That means opponents at a similar level who share your interests.